yiwen26/NLP_chatbot/README.md

 ### Motivations

+> Market
-- Market: People regard insurance as necessity.
+People regard insurance as necessity.
 Insurance market is expanding.

+> Customer
-- Customer: Not every customer or potential customer is assigned with a customer manager.
+Not every customer or potential customer is assigned with a customer manager.
 Chatbot will help solve their problem.

+> Company
-- Company: Chatbot will free manpower and increase working efficiency.
+Chatbot will free manpower and increase working efficiency.

-## Repo Structure
+### Repo Structure

 ```
 │  LICENSE